Mayism/D2D-paper/README.md

 # LeetCode-Easy
-This repository is tend to recording the code i have written in LeetCode
+This repository is tend to recording the code I have written in LeetCode at easy level.